 90% of the energy mix at Tönnies production sites generated from renewable sources.

-In 2021 (as at October), 56.3% of the energy mix in the Tönnies production facilities was sourced from renewable energies.
+In 2022, 65% of the energy mix in the Tönnies production facilities was sourced from renewable energies.

 In the long term, to provide all interested employees with accommodation that complies with defined standards.